rhybrillou/tektoncd-catalog/task/rhacs-deployment-check/4.0/README.md

 * Skipping TLS Verify is currently required.
 TLS trust bundle not working for quay.io etc.
 * If the namespace value is not found in the deployment manifest any RHACS policies which are scoped to specific namespaces will not be matched.

-* Version of roxctl should maintain compatibility with Central API.
-Maximum allowable version drift is unknown.